Better gut health could be key to preventing cardiovascular events.

 Gut health may also help indicate if a person is at risk for serious cardiovascular events, like a heart attack or stroke.

 Dr. Regina Druz, a cardiologist from New York, notes that a certain gut bacteria can convert dietary choline from eggs and red meat into a damaging substance called trimethylamine N-oxide (TMAO).
-This substance can damage blood vessels, and researchers have found a strong link between TMAO and ACVD, which can lead to vascular events, she adds.
+This substance can damage blood vessels, and researchers have found a

 “Turns out, elevated levels of TMAO contribute to a heightened risk for blood clot-related events such as heart attack and stroke,” added Dr. Elizabeth Klodas, a cardiologist from Minnesota who has a line of food for heart health.
 She’s also the founding editor-in-chief of CardioSmart.org, the patient education effort of the American College of Cardiology.